-The Department Head will base their merit increase recommendation on the performance reviews of any OAs during the relevant review period.
-If there has not been a performance review in the past year, the Department Head will undertake such a review.
-The review will evaluate the OA's performance of the duties and responsibilities described in the OA's position description.
+There is one OA in the Department of Geological Sciences.
+The Department Head will base his/her merit increase recommendation on the performance reviews of the OA during the relevant evaluation period.
+If there has not been a performance review within the past year, the Department Head will undertake such a review.
+The review will evaluate the OA's performance of the duties and responsibilities described in the OA's position description and his/her current job duties.
 While OA reviews are conducted by the Department Head, they may also consider, when possible, feedback from relevant constituent groups both internal and external to the department or program.
-The Department Head's merit increase recommendation will be based on the extent to which the OA has met or exceeded expected performance of their assigned duties and responsibilities, as indicated by the relevant performance reviews.
+The Department Head's merit increase recommendation will be based on the extent to which the OA has met or exceeded expected performance of her/his assigned duties and responsibilities, as indicated by the relevant performance reviews.